With Victoria on hiatus for the foreseeable future, we compiled a list of movies and shows like Victoria to enjoy. All period dramas, of course!

 #7: Elizabeth I: The Virgin Queen (2005)

 If you’re looking for a passionate and exquisite period drama about Queen Elizabeth I, look no further than the BBC’s miniseries production.
 And make sure to read our review!

 Content Note: There is some explicit content in the first episode.

-For those who watch Victoria on PBS because you adore Victorian old-fashioned romances, I highly suggest the 2015 take on Thomas Hardy’s Far From the Madding Crowd.
+For those who watch Victoria on PBS because you adore old-fashioned Victorian romances, I highly suggest the 2015 take on Thomas Hardy’s Far From the Madding Crowd.
 While there are other lovely adaptations, the romance in this one is perfection.
-And Matthias Schoenaerts as the leading man is particularly swoony.
+And Matthias Schoenaerts as the leading man is incredibly swoony.